-Executive Officer Minimum Ownership Level Chief Executive Officer Market value of stock held $\geq 5x$ base salary Other executive officers Market value of stock held $\ge 3x$ base salary
+Executive Officer Minimum Ownership Level Chief Executive Officer Market value of stock held $\geq 5x$ base salary Other executive officers Market value of stock held $\geq 3x$ base salary

-All restricted shares and unvested RSUs are included in determining whether an executive officer satisfies the applicable minimum ownership level.
+All outstanding shares and unvested RSUs are included in determining whether an executive officer satisfies the applicable minimum ownership level.
 Shares underlying unvested PSUs are not included.
 An executive officer is expected to attain the minimum ownership level within five years of appointment.
 If the minimum amount is not attained by such date - or is not maintained after such date - the officer is expected to retain at least 75% of the shares issued upon settlement of equity awards (net of shares withheld to satisfy tax obligations) until attaining the ownership level.
+Our Compensation Committee reviews executive stock ownership annually to confirm compliance with these ownership and retention requirements.